BHZH/IDALab/TimeMachine/readMe.md

 ### For the plugin to function:
-Create 4 project parameters with the following conditions :
+Create 4 project or shared parameters with the following conditions :
 - Parameter names:
   - "Construction-start"
   - "Construction-end"
   - "Demolition-start"
   - "Demolition-end"
-- Parameter type:
+- Choose the following specifications :
+  - Type of parameter : Text
-  - Text parameter
+  - Instance parameter
-  - Values can vary among group instances
+  - Values can vary by group instance

 #### General information